 Memphis is situated upon the east bank of the Mississippi, upon a bluff varying from fifteen to fifty feet in height.
-Upon the crest of this bluff runs Front street; from this street the ground slopes eastwardly away from the river, so that all rain, surface gutter the river, so that all rain, surface gutter washings, slop and whatever of floatable filth there may be, is drained into the bayou, which winds through the heart of the city.
-Across the river the Arsansas shore stretches low and flat, a vast marsh, notorious for its malaria; north and east of Memphis upon the Tennessee side, the land is low and swampy; the soil in and about the city, of clay.
-The bayou runs through the most thickly populated parts of Memphis.
-Into the elongated cesspool is collected all the floating filth of a city of 55,000 inhabitants; garbage, the drain-55,000 inhabitants; garbage, the drain-age from privy vaults, gutter and street washings, dead animal matter, all and washings, dead animal matter, all and everything is poured or thrown into this receptacle, there to decay and fester under the broiling sun of that southern climate.
-Consider it, if possible-ten miles of reeking rottenness; not a yard of it covered except where crossed by the bridges of the various streets.
-During a rise of the Mississippi the backwater fills this bayou bank full, its accumulated filth then soaking into the the clay of its banks.
+Upon the crest of this bluff runs front street; from this street the ground slopes eastwardly away from the river, so that all rain, surface gutter washings, slop and whatever of floatable filth there may be, is drained into the bayou, which winds through the heart of the city.
+Across the river the Arkansas shore stretches low and flat, a vast marsh, notorious for its malaria; north and east of Memphis upon the Tennessee side, the land is low and swampy; the soil in and about the city, of clay, The bayou runs through the most thickly populated parts of Memphis.
+Into the elongated cesspool is collected all the floating filth of a city of 55,000 inhabitants; garbage, the drainage from privy vaults, gutter and street washings, dead animal matter, all and everything is poured or thrown into this receptacle, there to decay and fester under the broiling sun of that southern elimate.
+Consider it, if possible-ten miles of recking rottenness; not a yard of it covered except where crossed by the bridges of the various streets.
+During a rise of the Mississippi the backwater fills this bayou bank full, its accumplated filth then soaking into the the clay of its banks.
 When the river falls, the current of the bayou is not of sufficient strength to empty its contents into the river.
-The streets of the city of Memphis are beyond description filthy, and completely out of repair.
-The wooden pavement is the only one The wooden pavement is the only one in use, or rather was the pavement originally put down.
-The streets and yards are beavily shaded, the magnolia being the tree mostly used.-Lancet and Clinic.
+The streets of the city falls, the current of the bayou is not of sufficient strength to empty its contents into the river.
+The streets of the city of Memphis are beyond description flithy, and completely out of repair.
+The wooden pavement is the only one in use, or rather was the pavement originally put down.
+The streets and yards are heavily shaded, the magnolia being the tree mostly used.-Lancet and Clinic.